RoneloSolo/Gdscript-Formatter/README.md

 # Gdscript-Formatter.
-This is my first time writing a formatter.
+This is my first time writing a formatter I do it just for FUN.
 Currently, it is missing a lot of features.
 Right now, it can only organize global variables and functions.
+This is just the basic form of the formatter, and there is still a long way to go in its development

 Before:
 <div align="center">